Can Obesity Be a Factor in Poor Vision Health?

 In recent years, obesity has been a huge problem for many developed nations.
-As the years go by, obesity rates seem to keep climbing, as well as the amount of certain diseases, such as heart disease.
+The world’s obesity rate has tripled since 1975, which is quite a feat.
+As the years go by, obesity rates seem to keep climbing.
+At the same time, the amount of obesity-related diseases, like heart disease, also increases.
 While it is clear there are obesity issues in many parts of the world, did you know that being obese can also negatively affect your vision?

 Can Obesity Really Affect Ocular Health?

 Obesity affects all types of people including children and the elderly.
-With excess weight being such a widespread problem – over one million people in the world are considered obese – it would be logical to assume most of the negative health effects would be known by now.
+Excess weight is a widespread problem – over 1.9 billion adults in the world are considered obese.
+It would be logical to assume most of the negative health effects would be known by now.
 However, while we know clearly how obesity affects other bodily systems, not much is known about how this condition affects the eyes.

-Although there is not a lot of evidence to support the theory, some researchers say obesity is linked to eye diseases such as glaucoma, cataracts, diabetic retinopathy, and age-related macular degeneration.
+Growing scientific proof is showing that obesity is linked to eye diseases such as glaucoma, cataracts, diabetic retinopathy, and age-related macular degeneration.

 How Can Obesity Damage Eyes?

-By carrying extra weight, you can put too much pressure on the blood vessels located in your eyes.
-Since these vessels are really delicate, they can be damaged very easily, causing poor vision.
+By carrying extra weight, you can put excessive pressure on the blood vessels located in your eyes.
+Since these vessels are so delicate, they can be damaged very easily, causing poor vision.
 The higher your BMI (body mass index) is, the more likely you are to develop some of the eye diseases associated with obesity.

 Cataracts, in particular, are related to your nutrition and your environment.
 Since those who are obese do not get good nutrition, their eyes suffer.
-There are several vitamins that are really important to ocular health, such as Vitamin A and Omega-3s.
-Those who do not stay at a healthy weight are probably lacking these nutrients anyway, so their risk of eye problems is even higher.
+There are several vitamins that are really important to ocular health, such as vitamin A and omega-3s.
+Those who do not stay at a healthy weight are probably lacking these nutrients, so their risk of eye problems is even higher.

 Will Obesity Lead to Blindness?

-The link between obesity and eye disease needs to be more thoroughly examined, so no one can say for sure that obese people are more likely to go blind.
-However, in a study conducted in Israel, researchers noticed a clear link between the level of obesity and the level of eye disease in patients.
+The link between obesity and blindness needs to be more thoroughly examined.
+No one can say for sure that obese people are more likely to go blind.
+However, in a 2019 study, researchers noticed a clear link between the level of obesity and the level of eye disease in patients.
 The eye diseases examined were those that often lead to blindness.
 So, one can conclude that it is likely obesity leads to blindness – or extremely poor vision – in many individuals.

 Another risk to the vision of those who are obese is that eye diseases seem to progress more quickly in those who are overweight.
 Since being obese speeds up the process of losing one’s eyesight, this is a powerful motivator for losing weight.